vilsuo/full-stack-project/README.md

 ### Backend
 <ul>
 	<li>
-		The image and potrait files are saved on the system where the backend is hosted => deploying **does not** transfer theses files
+		The image and potrait files are saved on the system where the backend is hosted => deploying <b>does not</b> transfer theses files
 	</li>
 </ul>